g7kse/g7kse/content/library/_index.md

 ---
 title: "Library"
-date: 2021-01-01
+date: 2023-09-28
-summary: "Notes on some of the books I enjoyed reading"
+summary: "A few books that have come my way"
 ---